Meet Jyoti.

 I create and analyze media that make children and adults culturally visible across educational resources, learning environments, and everyday conversations.

-I invite educators, caregivers, and creators to challenge practices that ignore, normalize, perpetuate, or exploit harmful social beliefs that affect children and youth.
-By changing the way we teach, communicate, design, and create, we can build more thoughtful, respectful, and joyful learning environments in our homes, schools, media, and communities.
+I invite educators, media-makers, and organizations to challenge practices that ignore, normalize, perpetuate, or exploit harmful social beliefs that affect children and youth.
+Let’s change this by creating teaching tools and environments where we can think critically about cultural literacy and children’s emotional well-being.

 Join Jyoti’s community!